 son & kane positional rotationEmbed from Getty Images

-In the 4-2-3-1, you can certainly expect this kind of positional rotation to continue, with England’s captain now less likely to roam in central areas due to the presence of an attacking midfielder like Giovani Lo Celso or Dele Alli.
-Instead, he may adopt positions even more to the left, as Reguilon provides an overlap; or roam wherever he pleases from left to right, further creating chaos for the opposition.
+In the 4-2-3-1, this kind of positional rotation has continued, with England’s captain now slightly less likely to roam in central areas due to the presence of an attacking midfielder like Giovani Lo Celso or Tanguy Ndombele.
+Instead, he’s adopted positions even more to the left or in front of Hojberg, as Reguilon provides an overlap.
+But his role in the team as anything but a “fixed” number 9 allows the England striker to roam wherever he pleases from left to right, further creating chaos for the opposition.
 If Tottenham allow this approach with both Son and Gareth Bale, as Harry Kane rotates with the wingers at random moments, the level of balance they currently have could be lost.
 But at the same time, the level of chaos for the opposition could be heightened and Kane, Son, and Bale are all tactically intelligent enough to engage in this rotation to great effect.
 This level of both synchronicity and simultaneous randomness will make Tottenham nearly impossible to figure out.

 defensive principlesEmbed from Getty Images

-Further, with a midfield three, Tottenham have more defensive stability than they might have in the 4-2-3-1.
-Tanguy N’Dombele and Moussa Sissoko are excellent defensively-minded midfielders.
+In theory, Tottenham may have more defensive stability in a midfield three than they might have in the 4-2-3-1.
+But given the fact that Tanguy Ndombele’s been the player to play in both formations and still remains relatively defensively minded, the balance has not been lost.
 With Hojbjerg already holding his position, either midfielder has the chance to roam forward, knowing that enough defensive cover will remain in behind.
 Ndombele appears to be the man that Jose Mourinho has entrusted to get forward more often, as the side can continue to create a 4-2-3-1 shape in attack should they choose.
 The only major worry for Tottenham in defense will be if they abandon their mid-block to adopt a high-pressing approach.
 They did so against Manchester United on goal kicks to much success.
-However, the press required one of either Ndombele and Sissoko to push forward and complete the club’s diamond shape.
+However, the press required one of either Ndombele and Sissoko to push forward and complete the diamond shape.
 The defenders likely won’t be able to follow in the press and push forward themselves, as most Premier League clubs will stretch them high and Jose Mourinho won’t be naïve enough to play a high line.
 This will mean that a massive gap could be created in between the midfield three and the back four, that Hojbjerg can’t have enough legs to cover.
 So if Tottenham adopt a high pressing approach for future matches, they will need to be careful about what will happen if the press gets broken and the defensive cover in between midfield and defense.
+For now, their defensive stability has been one of their keys to success, conceding just 9 goals in 9 matches.

 CONCLUSIONEmbed from Getty Images